 Leadership Overview

-Dedicated to empowering individuals with intellectual disabilities, Verland provides essential community homes and services, fostering independence and enhancing quality of life through compassionate care and support.
+Dedicated to enhancing the lives of individuals with intellectual disabilities, Verland provides essential community homes and services, fostering independence and dignity since its establishment in 1983.

-Dedicated to empowering individuals with intellectual disabilities, Verland provides essential community homes and services, fostering independence and enhancing quality of life through compassionate care and support.
+Dedicated to enhancing the lives of individuals with intellectual disabilities, Verland provides essential community homes and services, fostering independence and dignity since its establishment in 1983.

 Leadership Roles at Verland